-Defense and Homeland Security Products - Leveraging our expertise in RF module design and high-speed parallel optics, we provide a suite of ruggedized products that meet the reliability and durability requirements of the U.S. government and defense markets.
-Our specialty defense products include fiber optic gyro components used in precision guided munitions, high-frequency RF fiber optic link components for towed decoy systems, optical delay lines for radar systems, erbium-doped fiber amplifiers, terahertz spectroscopy systems, pulse lasers for light detection and ranging (LIDAR) spectroscopy systems and other products.
+• Defense and Homeland Security Products - Leveraging our expertise in RF module design and high-speed parallel optics, we provide a suite of ruggedized products that meet the reliability and durability requirements of the U.S. government and defense markets.
+Our specialty defense products include fiber optic gyro components used in commercial and military applications, high-frequency RF fiber optic link components for towed decoy systems, optical delay lines for radar systems, erbium-doped fiber amplifiers, terahertz spectroscopy systems, pulse lasers for light detection and ranging (LIDAR) spectroscopy systems and other products.
 Our products provide our customers with high frequency and dynamic range, compact form-factor, and extreme temperature, shock and vibration tolerance.

-Customers for our Fiber Optics segment include: Alcatel Lucent, Arris/C-Cor Electronics, Aurora Networks, BUPT-GUOAN Broadband, Ciena, Cisco Systems, Fujitsu, Huawei, Motorola, NEC, Nokia Siemens, Tellabs, and ZTE.
-For the fiscal years ended September 30, 2012 and 2011, Cisco Systems represented less than 10% of our total consolidated revenue.
-For the fiscal year ended September 30, 2010, Cisco Systems represented 13% of our total consolidated revenue.
+Customers for our Fiber Optics segment include: Alcatel Lucent, Arris, BUPT-GUOAN Broadband, Ciena, Cisco Systems, Fujitsu, Huawei, NEC, Nokia, Pace plc., Tellabs, and ZTE.
+For the fiscal years ended September 30, 2013, 2012 and 2011, no Fiber Optics customer accounted for more than 10% of our total consolidated revenue.